Milad-Bastami/Linux_codes/Git.md

 Stashing is a way of storing changes outside of commits history.
 Stashing is similar to checkingout with a difference that the messy changes we made to a repository can be stored and then restores the repository to HEAD.
 This is usefull whne you want to `pull` some changes or `branching`, but you recently added changes are not yet ready to be commited first.
 When we stash our working directory, the directory sets at the state of the last commit and is thefore clean.
 If frequently used, subcommands of slash may be useful: e.g. `git stash list` or `git stash apply`
 1. `git stash`: stashes the working directory
 2. `git stash pop`: reapply the changes.

+## undoing and editing  Commits: `git commit --amend`
+`git commit --amend` may be used if you made a mistake in a commits message or mistakanly commited some changes.
+This command will open the message of the last commit in the editor to edit it.
+The file itself may be changes, staged and then amended.
+Moreover, `git revert` or `git reset` can be used to undo a commit.